wp-plugins/fcchat/readme.txt

 = 3.8.4 =

 Fixed a bug concerning the location of the loginbox with respect to the toolbar.

+= 3.8.6.2 =

+Added an default option for room alerts (on or off) to the configuration.

 == Upgrade Notice ==